LOS ANGELES (Reuters) - Darlene Coker knew she was dying. She just wanted to know why.

 The company referred all inquiries to its outside litigation counsel, Peter Bicks.
 In emailed responses, Bicks rejected Reuters’ findings as “false and misleading.”
 “The scientific consensus is that the talc used in talc-based body powders does not cause cancer, regardless of what is in that talc,” Bicks wrote.
 “This is true even if - and it does not - Johnson & Johnson’s cosmetic talc had ever contained minute, undetectable amounts of asbestos.”
 He dismissed tests cited in this article as “outlier” results.

 In court, J&J lawyers have told jurors that company records showing that asbestos was detected in its talc referred to talc intended for industrial use.
 Other records, they have argued, referred to non-asbestos forms of the same minerals that their experts say are harmless.
-J&J has also argued that some tests picked up “background” asbestos – stray fibres that could have contaminated samples after floating into a mill or lab from a vehicle clutch or fraying insulation.
+J&J has also argued that some tests picked up “background” asbestos – stray fibers that could have contaminated samples after floating into a mill or lab from a vehicle clutch or fraying insulation.

 The company has made some of the same arguments about lab tests conducted by experts hired by plaintiffs.
 One of those labs found asbestos in Shower to Shower talc from the 1990s, according to an Aug.
 11, 2017, court report.
 Another lab found asbestos in more than half of multiple samples of Baby Powder from past decades – in bottles from plaintiffs’ cupboards and acquired from eBay, and even a 1978 bottle held in J&J’s corporate museum.
 The concentrations were great enough that users “would have, more likely than not, been exposed,” the plaintiffs’ lab report presented in several cases this year concluded.